 It’s important to invest the time to get to know your employees and their goals outside of work.
 ASK for feedback: What do they need?
 How can you help them succeed?
 Provide opportunities for them to get passionate about what you are doing, connect with others, and feel supported.
 You will see higher engagement, which leads to more loyal and productive employees.

-FBR is currently conducting our 2021 [email protected] research.
-The research benchmarks employee engagement compensation in the franchise sector and recognizes the companies that are doing an outstanding job supporting their employees.
+Research for our next [email protected] report is currently underway.
+The research benchmarks employee engagement and compensation in the franchise sector and recognizes the companies that are doing an outstanding job supporting their employees.
 If you are interested in learning how your company compares, and getting feedback from your employees to help you identify areas of risk and opportunity, register here or contact me at [email protected] to learn more.

 [email protected] Report: Employee Engagement & Compensation Study